A1 = 4 levels with Inspire 1 = 96 hours

 Express hypotheses and wishes;

-Describe a problem and express an opinion or judgment;
+Describe a problem and express judgment;

 Talk about personal experiences;

-Talk about leisure activities and free time;
+Discuss leisure activities and free time;

 Answer a survey and give your opinion;